 On August 26, 2016, the Financial Accounting Standards Board issued a new standard, ASU No. 2016-15, "Statement of Cash Flows - Classification of Certain Cash Receipts and Cash Payments."
 The new standard applies to how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
-It will be effective for the Company on January 1, 2018.
-The adoption of this standard for the year ending December 30, 2018 is not expected to have a significant effect on the Company's consolidated financial position, results of operations and cash flows.
+The Company adopted this standard on January 1, 2018.
+The adoption of this standard for the year ended December 30, 2018 did not have a significant effect on the Company's consolidated financial position, results of operations and cash flows.

 On January 26, 2017, the Financial Accounting Standards Board issued a new standard, ASU No. 2017-04, "Intangibles - Goodwill and Other - Simplifying the Test for Goodwill Impairment."
 The new standard modifies the concept of impairment from the condition that exists when the carrying amount of goodwill exceeds its implied fair value to the condition that exists when the carrying amount of a reporting unit exceeds its fair value.
 It will be effective for the Company on December 30, 2019.
-The Company is currently evaluating the effects this standard will have, if any, on its consolidated financial position, results of operations and cash flows together with evaluating the adoption date.
+The Company is currently evaluating the effects this standard will have, if any, on its consolidated financial position, results of operations and cash flows.

 On May 10, 2017, the Financial Accounting Standards Board issued a new standard, ASU No. 2017-09, "Compensation - Stock Compensation - Scope of Modification Accounting."
 The new standard clarifies when to account for a change to the terms or conditions of a share-based payment award as a modification.
-It will be effective for the Company on January 1, 2018.
-The adoption of this standard for the year ending December 30, 2018 is not expected to have a significant effect on the Company's consolidated financial position, results of operations and cash flows.
+The Company adopted this standard on January 1, 2018.
+The adoption of this standard for the year ended December 30, 2018 did not have a significant effect on the Company's consolidated financial position, results of operations and cash flows.

 On August 28, 2017, the Financial Accounting Standards Board issued a new standard, ASU No. 2017-12, "Derivatives and Hedging - Targeted Improvements to Accounting for Hedging Activities."
 The objective of this new standard is to improve the financial reporting of hedging relationships to better portray the economic results of an entity's risk management activities and to simplify the application of the hedge accounting guidance in current GAAP.
-It will be effective for the Company on December 31, 2018.
-The Company is currently evaluating the effects this standard will have, if any, on its consolidated financial position, results of operations and cash flows together with evaluating the adoption date.
+The Company adopted this standard effective December 31, 2018.
+Since the Company currently does not have any derivatives that are a part of a hedging relationship, the adoption of this standard for the year ending December 29, 2019 is not expected to have a significant effect on the Company's consolidated financial position, results of operations and cash flows.